MicroServiceArchitectureRecovery/MiSAR-Parser-and-Model-Transformation/README.md

 [![Parser Tests](https://img.shields.io/github/actions/workflow/status/MicroServiceArchitectureRecovery/MiSAR-Parser-and-Model-Transformation/parser-tests.yml?label=tests)](https://github.com/MicroServiceArchitectureRecovery/MiSAR-Parser-and-Model-Transformation/actions)
 [![Doc Deployment](https://img.shields.io/github/actions/workflow/status/MicroServiceArchitectureRecovery/MiSAR-Parser-and-Model-Transformation/deploy-docs.yml?label=docs)](https://github.com/MicroServiceArchitectureRecovery/MiSAR-Parser-and-Model-Transformation/actions)

-This repository contains the operational core of **MiSAR**: the All-in-One launcher, the source-code parser, the Platform Specific Model generation workflow, and the resources used to transform a PSM into a Platform Independent Model.
+This repository contains the operational core of **MiSAR**: the All-in-One launcher, the source-code parser, the Platform Specific Model (PSM) generation workflow, and the resources used to transform a PSM into a Platform Independent Model (PIM).
+From the All-in-One launcher, you can access the MiSAR Graphical Model Generator.
+But if you would like to check its source code,

 The parser analyses implementation artefacts from a microservice system and recovers a **Platform Specific Model (PSM)**.
 The transformation stage then derives a **Platform Independent Model (PIM)**, which represents the recovered architecture at a higher level of abstraction.